Aziz Royesh: Biography

 Aziz Royesh was born in 1969 in Fazel Baig, Kabul, Afghanistan.
 After leaving school at age 10, he travelled to Ghazni Province before moving to Quetta, Pakistan alone at age 11.
 Because Royesh had no family in Quetta, he worked in tailor shops, bakeries, and small factories to support himself.
 Unable to continue his formal education, he continued to study what he could on his own outside his work.

 At the age of 16, he returned to Afghanistan and established five schools in Ghazni province.
-With the reemergence of the Taliban in 1994, he returned to Pakistan and established the Marefat High School for Afghanistani Refugees in Pakistan.
+With the reemergence of the Taliban in 1994, he returned to Pakistan and established the Marefat High School for Afghan Refugees in Pakistan.
 After the fall of the Taliban in 2001, Marefat High School was transferred to Kabul's Dashte Barchi while a branch in Pakistan remained open.

 The Marefat School and Royesh are subjects of a non-fiction work, "The Last Thousand: One School's Promise in a Nation at War" (2016) by American writer Jeffrey E. Stern.